-materials used to train Title IX Coordinators and Title IX Grievance Procedure investigators, decision-makers, and informal mediators:

-- do not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment; - are publicly available on RSC's website; and - are maintained by RSC for a period of seven years.
+- Any materials used to train Title IX Coordinators and Title IX Grievance Procedure investigators, decision-makers, and informal mediators: do not rely on sex stereotypes and must promote impartial investigations and adjudications - of formal complaints of sexual harassment; - are publicly available on RSC's website; and - are maintained by RSC for a period of seven years.

-XII.
+XIII.
 Public Awareness and Advocacy Events

-As part of RSC's public awareness campaign, RSC may from time to time schedule primary prevention, public awareness, and advocacy programs for students and employees, which include the following:
+As part of RSC's public awareness campaign, RSC may from time to time schedule primary prevention, public awareness, and advocacy programs for students and employees, which include the following but are not limited to:

-- RAD (Rape Aggression Defense) Training for Women
+- Self Defense and Personal Safety Training

 - Title IX training including training on roles as mandated reporters

 - Mentors in Violence Prevention Training

-- Training on how to appropriately respond to victims of sexual assault
+- Training on how to appropriately respond to victims of sexual assault, dating violence, domestic violence, and stalking

-- In Her Shoes- domestic violence empathy exercise

 - Active Bystander training

 - Healthy Relationship trainings

 - Take Back the Night

-- One Billion Rising

-- One Love Escalation Workshop
+- One Love Workshops